UNIVERSITY HOCKEY SCHOLARSHIPS

 The MJHL Pipeline: Your Pathway to College Hockey

-Manitoba's junior hockey league (MJHL - Manitoba Junior Hockey League) is a direct feeder to North American university hockey programs.
-Every year, dozens of MJHL players receive college offers.
+Manitoba's junior hockey league (MJHL - Manitoba Junior Hockey League) is one pathway into North American university hockey programs.
+Each season, some MJHL players move on to NCAA, U Sports, and other college options.

 NCAA Division I Alumni